 What Is A Business Rules Engine In Lending?

-Lending Infrastructure Is Quietly Undergoing A Fundamental Shift
+Lending Infrastructure Is Undergoing A Fundamental Shift

 For most of modern lending history, underwriting systems evolved relatively slowly.
 Credit products changed incrementally.
 Fraud patterns moved gradually.
 Product structures remained stable for long periods.

 The challenge is no longer simply automating decisions.
-The challenge is continuously adapting underwriting systems safely at scale.
+The challenge is continuously adapting underwriting systems safely and at scale.

 So What Is A Business Rules Engine?